-Written collaboratively by Tracey Erickson, former SDSU Extension Dairy Field Specialist and Heidi Carroll, SDSU Extension Livestock Stewardship Field Specialist & Beef Quality Assurance Coordinator.
+Written collaboratively by Tracey Erickson, former SDSU Extension Dairy Field Specialist, and Heidi Carroll, former SDSU Extension Livestock Stewardship Field Specialist & Beef Quality Assurance Coordinator.

 Everyone who works with or owns animals tries their best to keep all animals alive.
 In turn, they also know there will always be normal mortality.
 Thus, we need to keep in mind the regulations surrounding disposal.
 Why?
 Proper carcass disposal is crucial in preventing the spread of disease and protecting the environment.
 It is also regulated by South Dakota law with oversight provided by the South Dakota Animal Industry Board.